JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 **Case studies:**

 * [Instabee](https://www.youtube.com/watch?v=YsQ-2lQYQ8M) migrated its Android application logic and UI to Kotlin Multiplatform with Compose Multiplatform.
-  By leveraging the Android codebase effectively, the company was able to release its iOS application in a short period of time.
+  By using the Android codebase effectively, the company was able to release its iOS application in a short period of time.
 * [Respawn Pro](https://youtu.be/LB5a2FRrT94?si=vgcJI-XoCrWree3u) develops a habit-tracking and productivity app.
 Its iOS app is built with Compose Multiplatform, sharing 96% of its code with Android.